dochne/google-authenticator/README.md

 # GoogleAuthenticator
-### Important Note
-This is still under initial development, I've yet to work out the best way of abstracting the concept of the image generators.

 ## Introduction
 2 factor authentication is pretty awesome.
 Far too many people use the same password for multiple things, and sometimes it's nice to actually have a secure application.